Djelibeybi/ha-lifx-beta/README.md

 > _You will need to enable beta versions in HACS to see the latest release._

-LIFX Beta `2022.12.0b1` _requires_ Home Assistant `2022.12.0b1` to work
+It's best to run LIFX Beta `2022.12.0b1` with Home Assistant `2022.12.0`.
-effectively.
-Using this build with Home Assistant 2022.11.0 or older is most likely going to make your LIFX lights extremely unstable.
+Using this build with Home Assistant 2022.11.0 or older is more likely to result in your LIFX lights becoming unavailable.

-If you do have Home Assistant `2022.12.0b1` installed, using this build should result in significantly faster startup times[^1] for Home Assistant as well as much faster regular updates, especially of sensor data like RSSI[^2].
+If you do have Home Assistant `2022.12.0` installed, using this build should result in significantly faster startup times[^1] for Home Assistant, more reliable connectivity with fewer bulbs becoming unavailable (and that should be less often) as well as more responsive updates, especially of sensor data like RSSI[^2].

 ### Home Assistant Suggested Area Support